How to get rid of black mold March 23, 2020 – Posted in: Blog

 Black Mold Test

-The best way to determine whether there’s actual black mold growth of not is to still get your property tested.
+The way to determine whether there’s actual black mold growth of not is to still get your property tested.
 There are two ways to do so.
-You can either seek the help of professional mold testing and remediation companies to test your air and suspected surfaces, or you can opt for the DIY route and get a mold testing kit from your local hardware.
+You can either seek the of professional mold testing and remediation companies to test your air and suspected surfaces, or you can opt for the DIY route and get a mold testing kit from your local hardware.

 Mold testing can cost quite a bit, but doing it yourself will definitely allow you to save significantly.
 You just need to follow the instructions on your black mold test kit on how to obtain specimens and send them to the addressed laboratory for testing.
 You will need to wait for a while to obtain results.
 In the meantime, we can move on to start our black mold remediation process already.